 Ask if investment figures are reported net of fees to more accurately reflect performance.

 12) What is your investment philosophy?

 Ask an advisor to explain the firm’s investment philosophy in terms you can understand.
 Some key points include:

 a.
 Diversification: Some advisors are multi-asset class managers, meaning that they incorporate exposure to an array of diversified stocks and bonds.
 However, others tend only to invest in what they know e.g., only large US companies.
 Portfolio diversification is essential to enhancing your returns while also reducing your risk over time.

 b.
 Growth vs. Value: Sometimes, managers favor growth over value stocks.
 These investments will outperform or underperform, depending on the market climate.
 If only one style is favored, you could see your portfolio’s performance exceed or trail the markets at different times.

 c.
 Types Of Investments: Advisors may invest in mutual funds, index positions, individual securities, annuities, or other.
 Ask about the fee structures for each and the level of investment diversification achieved.

 d.
 Market Timing: Finally, and perhaps most importantly, ask if the manager tries to time the markets.
+This is where the investment advisor tries to call or time a market top or bottom, and recommends a portfolio shift based upon a market ‘hunch’.
 Studies have repeatedly shown the dangers of market timing, as calling the markets wrong can prove very costly.